 C. Non-reserved role A record of the member's CPD activities is requested.
 The number of hours recorded is verified and confirmed to have met the minimum requirements.
 The member's CPD selections (including the amount of time that they chose to record for each activity), content, and classifications (e.g., guided or self-study) are audited to ensure that they are accurate and that the goals of the CIA's CPD program are being met by the member.
-D. Exemption Since exemptions under categories 4.2(b) - Family Leave and 4.3(c) - Special Circumstances are reviewed and granted by the CIA annually, no audit is required of these statements.
+D. Exemption Since exemptions under categories 4.2(b) - Special Circumstances are reviewed and granted by the CIA annually, no audit is required of these statements.
 Exemptions under category 4.2(a) - Retirement are granted on a permanent basis (no renewal required) unless the member's circumstances change.
 Statements filed under this exemption category will therefore be audited in order to ensure that the member continues to meet the requirements of the exemption.

 - e.
 The percentage of members audited in each compliance category shall be determined annually by the PCMB, based on information gathered in recent audits and the current CPD environment (e.g., any concerns raised in a particular category).
-Typically, an average of 3 percent of members will be audited each year. - f.
+Typically, an average of 3% of members will be audited each year.
+In addition to this sample, all members who were reinstated during the previous year, or who completed a remedy plan, will be included in the audit for the reporting period immediately following their reinstatement or completion of their remedy plan, as appropriate. - f.
 If, following an audit, the PCMB is of the opinion that the member is not compliant with the requirements of the CPD qualification standard (e.g., some activities are deemed by the PCMB not to satisfy the qualification standard requirements), the member will be advised in writing and asked to provide additional detail and or clarification regarding their CPD activities.
 Following the review of any additional information submitted by the member, if the PCMB's opinion has not changed, the member will be asked to file a remedy plan by a specified deadline, in order to make up any deficiencies.
 The member would be subject to the requirements and consequences of the remedy plan process (outlined in appendix E of the CPD qualification standard). - g.
 If the member disagrees with the PCMB's assessment of non-compliance, the member may appeal the PCMB's decision in writing to the Actuarial Profession Oversight Board (APOB) within 10 business days of receipt of notification.
 No action is taken to modify the member's record until the appeal has been finalized or until the period during which the member may appeal the decision has elapsed. - h.
 If the member does not opt to file a remedy plan by the specified deadline, the Head Office shall advise the member, in writing, of the potential impending formal determination of his or her non-compliance.
 Once no fewer than 10 days have elapsed (pursuant to Bylaw 3.12(a)), the Head Office shall send, to the PCMB (for information) and the EQC, the name of the member who, following a subsequent review by the EQC, would be suspended pursuant to Bylaw 8.02.1.
-The member would be notified in writing of his or her suspension and of the reinstatement procedures which are outlined in the Policy on Administration of Member Privileges.
+The member would be notified in writing of his or her suspension and of the reinstatement procedures which are outlined in the Policy on Administration of Member Rights and Privileges.